dweaver/exon/README.md

 # Exon

-Exon is a hosted version of [Exoline](https://github.com/exosite/exoline), which is itself a command line application for a web-based product.
+Exon is a web API for [Exoline](https://github.com/exosite/exoline), which is itself a command line application for a web-based product.
 So it's maybe a bit silly.
 But it has some features (e.g spec) that would be handy to have as an API.
 You can see Exon running at [https://exon.herokuapp.com](https://exon.herokuapp.com) including a [REPL](https://exon.herokuapp.com/repl).

 Here's an example.
 To call the hosted version of Exoline, do this: